CoolrAnthony/Workplace-OOO-Bot/README.md

 This bot is provided "as is" with no warranty or guarantee.
 I created it around three years ago when I was first learning about chatbots.
 Looking back at it, the code isn't amazing and there's a few things I'd do differently.
 That said, we've been using it at Coolr for about a year without any problems.

 It should be noted that since I created this bot the graph API has changed a lot of the integration system has a few extra security features which I haven't incorporated.
 Quite a few of the permissions and webhooks have also changed so the application might be more permissive than necessary.

+Please also be aware that this version of Sequelize has a [SQL injection vulnerability](https://www.npmjs.com/advisories/1018) affecting MariaDB and MySQL.
+I'd have to bump the package through two major releases to fix this, and I don't have time at the moment to test the impact this would have.
+We use PostGreSQL, so aren't impacted by this vulnerability, so I've left it "as is" for now, but will look to update it later.
+PRs to fix this are welcome.